starknet-edu/counter-workshop/README.md

 ### Hints

-- Storage variables are the most common way to interact with your contract storage, you can read more about it in [Chapter 12.3.1 - Contract Storage](https://book.cairo-lang.org/ch99-01-03-01-contract-storage.html#contract-storage)
+- Storage variables are the most common way to interact with your contract storage.
+You can read more about it in [Chapter 12.3.1 - Contract Storage](https://book.cairo-lang.org/ch99-01-03-01-contract-storage.html#contract-storage).
-- The constructor function is a special type of function that runs only once, you can read more about it in [Chapter 12.3.2 - Constructor Function](https://book.cairo-lang.org/ch99-01-03-02-contract-functions.html#1-constructors)
+- The constructor function is a special type of function that runs only once.
+You can read more about it in [Chapter 12.3.2 - Constructor Function](https://book.cairo-lang.org/ch99-01-03-02-contract-functions.html#1-constructors).
+- To create a contract interface, you will need to define a trait with the name `ICounter` (otherwise the tests will fail) and mark the trait with the `[starknet::interface]` attribute.
+You can read more about it in [Chapter 12.5 Interfaces](https://book.cairo-lang.org/ch99-02-01-abis-and-interfaces.html#interface).
-- The `get_counter()` function should only be able to read the state of the contract and not modify it, you can read more about it in [Chapter 12.3.2 - View functions](https://book.cairo-lang.org/ch99-01-03-02-contract-functions.html#view-functions).
+- The `get_counter()` function should only be able to read the state of the contract and not modify it.
+You can read more about it in [Chapter 12.3.2 - View functions](https://book.cairo-lang.org/ch99-01-03-02-contract-functions.html#view-functions).

 ## Step 2